Recapping the 4th Bio4MatPro Annual Meeting

-We look forward to welcoming you to the annual meeting of the Bio4MatPro Competence Center in June!
+We look forward to seeing you again at the next annual meeting in 2026!

 2025